30 best things to do in Rome

 26. Piazza Santa Maria in Trastevere

 Trastevere is one of the hidden parts of Rome, usually skipped by the tourists as no famous monument is located here.
-However it is one of the most charming places in Rome, centered in Piazza Santa Maria in Trastevere.
+However, it is one of the most charming places in Rome, centred in Piazza Santa Maria in Trastevere.

-If you want to get off the busy streets then you will find this part suitable and strolling around will allow you to explore Rome in different way.
+If you want to get off the busy streets then you will find this part suitable and stroll around will allow you to explore Rome in a different way.

 Piazza Santa Maria in Trastevere, Things to do in Rome, Lazio, Italy by Stefano Costantini

 Fountain on Piazza Santa Maria in Trastevere, Things to do in Rome, Lazio, Italy by neiljs

 If you would like to see Rome from above then visiting Gianicolo Hill (Janiculum) is a must.
 It is a hill, although not one of the famous Seven Hills of Rome.

 Being one of the highest hills around Rome, Janiculum offers great views of the city as well as its surroundings.
 It is also located in Trastevere so once here, do not forget to climb up to this hill.